mvolkmann/redux-lite/README.md

 is acceptable for most applications.
 It will not work otherwise.

+Redux works with any web framework, but this approach assumes the use of React.

 To run the demo,
 * npm install
 * npm start